OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-**Recap of Recent Shunyaya Framework Uploads (Nov 2025).**
+**Recap of Live Shunyaya Framework Uploads (Nov 2025).**
-Recent updates in the Shunyaya Symbolic Mathematics ecosystem strengthen three key pillars: data exchange, networks, and electrical systems.
+The following standards are now published as active GitHub repositories and strengthen four key pillars of the Shunyaya Symbolic Mathematics ecosystem: data exchange, networks, electrical systems, and time.

 - **SSMDE** establishes a way for semantics to travel as *policy manifests* instead of brittle global dictionaries.
   Values remain byte-for-byte identical; duty travels separately as `align`, `band`, and `manifest_id`.